pammacdotnet/TypstPaper/paper.typ

 = The compiler and Command-Line interface <sec:compiler>
-Typst's compiler operates differently from traditional compilers by using a reactive model that tracks dependencies and selectively re-evaluates only the modified parts of a document @Haug22.
+Typst's compiler operates differently from traditional compilers by using a reactive model (@fig:compiler) that tracks dependencies and selectively re-evaluates only the modified parts of a document @Haug22.
 This enables instant previews during editing, as the system interprets layout instructions, styling rules, and content in real time @Madje22.
 A consistent styling system and an intelligent layout engine work together to resolve these elements efficiently, supporting complex features like math typesetting, dynamic templates, and figures while maintaining responsiveness.

 == Typst abstract syntax tree and Rust
 The compilation itself follows a structured yet flexible process.
-First, the input text is parsed into an abstract syntax tree (AST) using Typst's grammar rules, followed by static analysis to resolve imports, variables, and functions.
-After type checking and evaluating expressions, the AST is transformed into an intermediate representation (IR) containing layout directives.
-The compiler then computes the final document layout using a constraint-based algorithm to determine positioning, sizing, and breaks (such as pages or lines).
-Finally, it renders the output (e.g., PDF) based on the resolved layout.
+First, the input text is parsed into an _abstract syntax tree_ (AST) using Typst's grammar rules, followed by static analysis to resolve imports, variables, and functions.
+After type checking and evaluating expressions, the AST is transformed into an _intermediate representation_ (IR) containing layout directives.
+The compiler then computes the final document layout using a constraint-based algorithm to determine positioning, sizing, and breaks (such as pages).
+Finally, it renders the output based on the resolved layout.
 This incremental approach ensures that updates are processed efficiently, minimizing recomputation when changes occur.

 Typst's choice of Rust @Klabnik23 as its underlying programming language provides several key benefits, including high performance, safety, and modern tooling.
 Rust's efficiency allows Typst to compile documents significantly faster than traditional LaTeX systems, with benchmarks showing near-instantaneous updates after initial compilation (e.g., 200 ms for changes in a 77-page document).
 The language's memory safety guarantees prevent common bugs like data races, which is critical for a typesetting system handling complex document structures.
 Additionally, Rust's strong type system and zero-cost abstractions enable Typst to implement features like cross-platform development, including WebAssembly for browser-based tools.